sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2023/05/2023-05-12-when-you-finally-meet-your-hero.md

 **Raj(another team manager):** Should we continue tomorrow, or is it better to understand how various systems interact with each other currently and come up with a new proposal later?

-After 30 sends of silence, Vinod said, I will let you know by EOD today.
+After 30 seconds of silence, Vinod said, I will let you know by EOD today.

 After the workshop ended abruptly, I was at water cooler drinking water and coincidentally, Vinod came there.
 Then I gave the badass Clint Eastwood look.